Email Notifications

 Email Truncation and Attachments

-When you receive a PagerDuty email notification, the incident’s Details section will be truncated after 500 characters.
+When you receive a PagerDuty email notification, the incident's Details section is truncated after 500 characters.
 You can include clickable links in this truncated message.
-The rest of the email body is accessible either in the web app on the incident’s details page, or in the mobile app.
+The rest of the email body is accessible in the web app on the incident's details page, or in the mobile app.

 Email Digests

-PagerDuty adds a digest to the end of email notification subject lines so that related messages are grouped together in your inbox, for example: [PagerDuty Alert] You have 2 TRIGGERED Incidents (4bc68).
-This digest is not displayed in the PagerDuty web app, however it will help your email client know that subsequent messages are related to a specific incident.
+PagerDuty adds a digest to the end of email notification subject lines so that related messages are grouped together in your inbox — for example: [PagerDuty Alert] You have 2 TRIGGERED Incidents (4bc68).
+This digest is not displayed in the PagerDuty web app, but it helps your email client identify that subsequent messages are related to a specific incident.